-Now, about the section part in the term conic section.
+Now, about the 'section' word in the term 'conic section'.
 This section is a very thin slice of the cones.
 In fact, it is an infinitely thin slice.

-One thinks of the cones as being sliced by a plane.
+Think of the cones as being sliced by a plane.
 So, we speak about the intersection of the cones with a plane.
 The shape of this intersection is the shape of the conic section.
-Below is one example of how we could imagine a cone being intersected by a plane.
-(Of course, both the cone and the plane actually extend to infinity.)
+To the left is one example of how we could imagine a cone being intersected by a plane.
+(Remember, both the cone and the plane actually extend to infinity.)

 The shape of the intersection, or cut, that the plane makes with the cone is the shape of the conic section.
 For example, in the above picture the intersection is a hyperbola.

-The way in which the plane cuts through the cone determines the particular conic section.
+The way in which the plane cuts through the cones determines the shape of the intersection, and thus determines the particular conic section.
 It determines if the conic section is a parabola or ellipse, and so on.
 Several ways in which a plane can intersect the cone are illustrated in the following video.
-(This and the other videos listed below show cones with bottoms rather than showing hollow cones.)
+(This and other videos may show cones with bottoms rather than showing hollow cones.)

 To see how the plane and cone, (or circular conical surface), intersect to form a particular conic section, click on one of the links below.

 The following are actually special cases, or degenerate cases, of conic sections: